zast-ai/blog/_posts/2025-07-28-How-to-Use-Zast.ai.md

 ## Step 5:

 Next, we need to use the embedded browser to log in to test accounts.
-Change the default target service URL in the address bar to the login URL.
+Change the default Simply change the API BASE URL in the address bar to the login URL.

 ![]({{'/assets/img/ZastxCodespace/browser1.jpg' | relative_url }})